Vegan Peanut Butter Cup Cookies

 Salt: A pinch of salt will help round off this cookie.
 This is a typical last ingredient in many cookies.

-Step three: In a large mixing bowl, beat the peanut butter, vegan butter, coconut sugar, vanilla, and the flax egg from the fridge until creamy and well incorporated.
+Step three: In another large mixing bowl, beat the peanut butter, vegan butter, coconut sugar, vanilla, and the flax egg from the fridge until creamy and well incorporated.
 This usually takes about one minute with a hand mixer.

 Step four: Combine the dry into the bowl of wet ingredients and hand mix until everything is incorporated.
 Do not over-mix.
 It is now recommended to cover the dough and chill it in the freezer for 30 minutes before baking.
 However, if you do not have time for this, skip this step and go right to baking.